jethrojones/website/_notes/Other people can see your gifts.md

 So, I was a little reluctant to get started.
 You know, just being human.

 But then, once I started digging in and seeing how I could improve his company, I was hooked.
 I spent three hours on it one day and it felt like time just flew by.
 I was making a real impact.

+The really amazing thing is that he could see my value, even when I wasn't sure.
+I love that about people.